Home Career Tips Using the biopsychosocial model of wellness to enhance social care

 Addressing barriers

-In environments where resources are limited, it can be challenging to provide comprehensive care.
-Collaboration with colleagues, community organizations and other professionals can help to leverage available resources and provide a holistic approach.
+In environments with limited resources, providing comprehensive care can be challenging.
+Collaboration with colleagues, community organizations, and other professionals can help to leverage available resources and provide a holistic approach.

 Ethical issues

-When considering all the factors and working collaboratively, sensitive information is being shared across different teams.
-Social workers must ensure the confidentiality of this information, while utilizing relevant healthcare professionals’ skills and resources.
+When considering all the factors and working collaboratively, sensitive information is shared across different teams.
+Social workers must ensure the confidentiality of this information while utilizing relevant healthcare professionals’ skills and resources.

-Exploring all dimensions of a client’s life might uncover issues that the client did not intend to discuss.
-Social workers must ensure that clients provide informed consent for addressing these aspects, and involve them in decision-making about their care.
+Exploring all dimensions of a client’s life might uncover issues the client did not intend to discuss.
+Social workers must ensure that clients provide informed consent for addressing these aspects and involve them in decision-making about their care.

 Throughout the process, it’s crucial to prioritize the client’s preferences.
-Social workers can explain the benefits and potential challenges of sharing this information, ensuring that the client is an active participant in their care.
+Social workers can explain the benefits and potential challenges of sharing this information, ensuring the client participates actively in their care.
 However, if they still insist on not wanting to have these details shared, their wishes must be respected.

 Continuous reflection and supervision